 - Linguistics Club meets weekly with the aim of entering interested students for the UK Linguistics Olympiad

-- Students have the opportunity to volunteer for our Primary Latin Projects, offering an introduction to the subject to pupils in our own Junior School.
+- Students have the opportunity to volunteer for our Primary Latin Projects, offering an introduction to the subject to students in our own Junior School.

-In recent years, our students have gone on to study Latin or Classics at Exeter, Nottingham and St Andrews, as well as a range of other degree subjects at other universities.
+In recent years, our students have gone on to study Latin or Classics at the universities of Exeter, Nottingham and St Andrews, as well as a range of other degree subjects at other universities.
 Former students are now working in areas such as law, medicine, veterinary medicine, politics and marketing.